jrescobarp/cloudcase-coding-challenge/README.md

                 cancel will delete all input fields
             Secondaccordion option is the tax/retirement calculator
                 Calculate will do all the work
+    View Program in mobile mode:
+        Right click in browser and choose inspect move newly opened window to smaller vertical screen sizes to view in mobile mode

 Notes during development: